*This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 We decided to stay overnight in Delphi to explore part of the path to Kirra and to visit the neighboring mountain village of Arachova the next day.
 The paths are marked well mostly as part of the E4 long distance trail or by local signs.
 However, the Anavasi map of Mt.Parnassos proved useful at times even if it doesn’t cover the whole descent to Kirra.

-Delphi is very easy to reach, either by car or the public transport.
+Delphi is very easy to reach, either by car or public transport.
 The drive from Athens takes around 2,5 hours and regular KTEL buses operate in the area.
 The return ticket from Athens to Delphi costs around 30 euros.
-The bus leaves from the Terminal B at Liosion Avenue in the center of Athens.
+The bus leaves from Terminal B at Liosion Avenue in the center of Athens.
 By car, the fastest road is via the Lamia highway exiting at Kastro.
 From here just follow the signs for Delphi and Arachova.
 There are plenty of accommodation options in the village for any budget.
 There are two campsites between Delphi and Chrisso, too, both offering swimming pool with amazing view besides other things.

 Contrary to the popular opinion, the best time to visit Greece (especially for hiking) is the early spring.
 There is a big chance of warm and sunny days but the crippling heat of the summer is still far away.
 The hills are lush and green and colorful flowers cover every bit of the surface.
 Walking through the blossoming countryside inhaling the sweet smells and listening only to the bees tirelessly buzzing from one flower to another is my favorite form of meditation.